Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

     Default: `100`
     Used to specify the maximum number of instances that any worker can be scaled to.

+ - `CAF_AUTOSCALER_METRIC`
+    Default: `rabbitmq`
+    Used to specify value to look for in a Kubernetes deployment's metadata `autoscale.metric` label.

+ - `CAF_AUTOSCALER_KUBERNETES_NAMESPACE`
+    Default: `default`
+    Used to specify the Kubernetes namespace to search for deployments in.

  -  `CAF_LOG_LEVEL`
     Default: `INFO`
     Used to specify the required level of logging.